bhochhi/design-pattern-guide/README.md

-Lighting Thoughts
+Lightening Thoughts
 ---
 * Simplicity is not feature reduction
  Simplifying a programming model does not reduce its functionality.
 Simplification merely hides the complex logic behind framework code or reusable components.In essence, it shifts complexity from one part of the system that needs explicit management by application developers to another part invisible to most developers.
-[1]()

 *  what drives us to use certain approaches, tools and techniques during building the software products?
 Its the way we understand the nature of problem dictates everything what we do to solve the problem.
 And everything is about making the choices.
 It starts with the design approaches.
 Test Driven Development, Behavior-driven Design ...
 *